 While contemplating death is unpleasant at any age, it is a fact of life.
 Even if your son or daughter does not have significant financial assets or own any property, a will can designate their individual preferences when it comes to the following:

 - Preferences in terms of the type of service or memorial they would like to have;

 - Designating heirs for prized collections or memorabilia they have accumulated;

 - Directions for distribution of any life insurance policies you have taken out on their behalf.

 While parents may see this as too grim a task, many young adults appreciate the opportunity to be a part of adult matters and to dictate what is important to them.
 If approached as just one aspect of being a responsible adult, creating an estate plan can be your child’s first steps in sound financial planning for their future.

 Contact Our Experienced Estate Planning Attorneys for Assistance

 At Cavallo & Cavallo, our experienced New York estate attorneys provide the trusted, professional legal representation to insure you and your family are protected in all of your affairs.
-With offices in the Bronx and New Rochelle, we are your neighborhood law firm, so call or contact us online today for a free and confidential consultation.
+With offices in the Bronx and Westchester, we are your neighborhood law firm, so call or contact us online today for a free and confidential consultation.